G-Core/product-documentation/documentation/streaming/video-hosting/protect-your-videos-with-the-aes-128-encryption.md

 For maximum security, it is recommended to use AES-128 in conjunction with the <a href="https://gcore.com/docs/cdn/cdn-resource-options/security/control-access-to-the-content-with-country-referrer-ip-and-user-agents-policies#country-access-policy" target="_blank">country</a> or <a href="https://gcore.com/docs/cdn/cdn-resource-options/security/control-access-to-the-content-with-country-referrer-ip-and-user-agents-policies#referrer-access-policy" target="_blank">domain access policy</a>.

-## ow does AES-128 work with VoDs?
+## How does AES-128 work with VoDs?

 We deliver VoDs through the <a href="https://gcore.com/docs/streaming/live-streams-and-videos-protocols-and-codecs/what-initial-parameters-of-your-live-streams-and-videos-we-can-accept" target="_blank">HLS protocol</a>.
 Each video is divided into playlists made up of fragments, or chunks.
 Using the AES-128 algorithm, these chunks are transmitted in encrypted form.
 On your end, you need to deploy a server, referred to as a keyserver, that determines which viewers have access to the video and which do not.
 Viewers who can watch it must retrieve the decryption key from us.